-Our ChurchesAACS families attend over 150 different local Christian churches in our area.
+Our ChurchesAACS families attend over 150 local Christian churches in our area.

-Our Educational ProgramAACS offers a college preparatory academic curriculum, a competitive athletic program, as well as outstanding fine arts in theater, choral, band, and visual arts.
+Our Educational ProgramAACS offers a challenging and comprehensive academic curriculum that serves the entire family, a competitive athletic program, as well as outstanding fine arts in theater, choral, band, and visual arts.
 Biblical principles and values are integrated into academics, arts, athletics, activities, and attitudes.

 Review our Educational Goals document.